blockprotocol/blockprotocol/apps/site/README.md

 Retrieves metadata on the API keys associated with the authenticated user.

 - Request Response:
-  - `apiKeys`: metadata on API keys (the key itself is only visible at the point of generation)
+  - `apiKeys`: metadata on all the user's API keys (the keys themselves are only visible at the point of generation)

 #### `POST /api/me/generate-api-key` [requires cookie authentication]

-Generates a new API key for the authenticated user, and revokes any others.
+Generates a new API key for the authenticated user.

 - Request Body:

-  - `displayName`: a display name for the API key
+  - `displayName`: a display name for the API key>

 - Request Response:
   - `apiKey`: the key itself, a string.

+#### `POST /api/me/revoke-api-key` [requires cookie authentication]

+Revokes a given API key for the authenticated user.

+- Request Body:

+  - `publicId`: the public ID portion of the API key to revoke.

+- Request Response: Empty

+#### `POST /api/me/update-api-key` [requires cookie authentication]

+Update a given API key for the authenticated user.

+- Request Body:

+  - `publicId`: the public ID portion of the API key to update.
+  - `displayName`: the new `displayName` that should be present on the API key.

+- Request Response: Empty

 #### `POST /api/logout` [requires cookie authentication]